Columbus Paternity Lawyer

 While establishing paternity can be a straightforward and easy process when both parents are interested in being involved in his child’s life, it becomes much harder when interests are not aligned.
-In some cases, the father denies or attempts to avoid paternity to shirk his responsibilities.
+In some cases, the father denies paternity to avoid the responsibilities associated with having a child.
 In other cases, the mother attempts to keep the father out of the child’s life.
-No matter what, legally designating a father is a key factor in ensuring the financial stability of the young family and keeping a single mother off welfare in some cases, and protecting the parental rights of the father in others.
+No matter what, legally designating a father is a key factor in ensuring the financial stability of a family.
+In some cases, it can keep a single mother off welfare; in others, it can protect the parental rights of the father.

 Give us a call at (614) 344-4311 to discuss your situation with an experienced family law attorney today.